pandoc-ext/fonts-and-alignment/docs/output.md

 ## Text Alignment within Fenced Divs

-The `.pfa-align-*` classes may be used to align text within a fenced Div.
+The `.pfa-align-*` classes may be used to align text within a Fenced Div.
 These classes map to LaTeX alignment commands (`\raggedright`, `\centering`, and `\raggedleft`) in PDF output while producing equivalent behavior in HTML.